cap-js-community/cds-cucumber/docs/DEBUGGING.md

 The CDS Server obtains a random port when started via the cds-cucumber library, but can be changed to a fixed one via the environment variable [CDS\_SERVICE\_PORT](ENV.md#cds_service_port).

-When the tests are started with debugging enabled, after the CDS server is started and selenuim is initialized, the execution of the steps will wait until the VSCode Debugger is attached.
+When the tests are started with debugging enabled via [CDS\_CUCUMBER\_DEBUG](ENV.md#cds_cucumber_debug), after the CDS server is started, selenuim is initialized and the step-library is loaded in the browser, the execution of the steps will wait until the VSCode Debugger is attached to the browser session but only in case the environment variable [CDS\_CUCUMBER\_WAIT\_DEBUGGER](ENV.md#cds_cucumber_wait_debugger) is set.